Questions & Answers

 A few days: If you are going to eat them within a few days, room temperature (below 72 degrees F) is fine.

-A week or two: If you are enjoying them within 1 to 2 weeks, a cooler room temperature is best, below 61 degrees F, like in a cool room or basement.
+A week or two: If you are enjoying them within 1 to 2 weeks, a cooler room temperature is best, 61 degrees F or below, like in a cool room or basement.

 Longer: If you are waiting more than two weeks before eating them (or if the temperature is very warm), put the box in an airtight plastic bag and place it in the refrigerator.
 When you are ready to eat them, set the bag and box out on the counter—unopened—for at least an hour to avoid any condensation.